20 years later, 9/11 has brought a huge impact on the way flight attendants defend passengers, flight deck

 CHARLOTTE, N.C.
-(FOX 46) – September 11th changed many things in America, including how we fly.
+(FOX 46 CHARLOTTE) – September 11th changed many things in America, including how we fly.
 That morning, the very first responders to the attacks weren’t police officers or firefighters, they were flight attendants.

 Since then, the ever-growing threat in the cabin remains.
 In the last year alone, thousands of unruly passengers have been fined or arrested by federal authorities.